SyntheticDemon/SyntheticDemon/README.md

 # 👋 Hi, I'm Pouriya Tajmehrabi!

 I'm an undergraduate student passionate about Distributed Systems, Cybersecurity, Privacy and Applied Cryptography.
-I naturally like the intersection of these fields which is Blockchain
+Naturally I am drawn to the intersection of these fields which is Blockchain technology

  📚 About Me